aspic2/enigma/README.md

 2. ~~Create rotors.~~

-3. Create rotors with different spin cycles.
+3. ~~Create rotors with different spin cycles.~~
   - How can I set the different spin rates if the rotors can be in any order?
-    - Can be achieved with a Slots() class that controls spin.
+    - ~~Can be achieved with a Slots() class that controls spin.~~
+    - using a count variable in Enigma() and floor division

 4. Create plugboard manipulations

 5. Enigma-fy your tool.
 (Make sure that manipulations match what the enigma machine would actually do.)
     - Use same 7 rotor options
-    - Allow rotors to be "set"
+    - ~~Allow rotors to be "set"~~
+    - Reverse rotor manipulation
     - Input letter cannot become itself
     - Allow plugboard to be "set"